 With crucial support from our Annual Campaign for Civic Leadership, we work with partners in the business and nonprofit communities, as well as numerous public officials, to have a real impact on issues that are critical to the economic competitiveness and civic health of Greater Boston.
 We consider this civic leadership—especially bringing together analysts, problem solvers and funders to understand and act on matters of local concern—to be core to our mission.

 Each year, generous donors make this civic leadership work possible through their donations to the Annual Campaign for Civic Leadership.
-In 2020-2021, more than 500 individuals, companies and organizations donated to the Annual Campaign, supporting our research, convenings, advocacy and communications.
+In 2021-2022, nearly 500 individuals, companies and organizations donated more than $3 million to the Annual Campaign, supporting our research, convenings, advocacy and communications.

 Our in-person and remote events are free and open to the public.
 We invite you to sign up for news and event invitations and to check out our past events.